Aditya1156/TypeForge/OPTIMIZATION_CHECKLIST.md

 ✅ Accessibility
 ✅ Performance

-**The TypeForge app is now production-ready with a fully optimized freemium conversion funnel.**
+**The TypingPath app is now production-ready with a fully optimized freemium conversion funnel.**